saxomoose/hortus-librorum/README.md

 - Install Composer packages: `composer update`
 - Install npm packages: `npm install`
-- Run database migrations: `php artisan migrate`
-- (Optional) run database migrations and seed test data: `php artisan migrate:fresh --seed`
+- Run database migrations and seed test data: `php artisan migrate:fresh --seed`

+## Use of admin section

+- Admin section is accessible via `admin` route.
+Access requires prior login via `login` route.
+There is only one registered user (generated at seed not via `register` route) who is also the (only) admin.
+The credentials can be found at `database/factories/UserFactory.php` (to be changed in production).
+- Admin section is decomposed in three admin panels.
+In order to add a new summary, the admin should create the appropriate author(s) and tag(s) first and link them subsequently to the new summary.
+Summaries can have multiple authors and tags.
+- The admin can also edit and delete existing summaries, authors and tags.

 ## License